 Linus Torvalds wanted to name his development work as ‘Freax,’ Freax is a combination of “free,” “monstrosity,” and “x” as an implication to Unix.
-At the beginning of his work on the project, he put away the documents under the name “Freax” for about a portion (around six months) of year.
+At the beginning of his work on the project, he put away the documents under a name.
+The name was “Freax” for about a portion (around six months) of year.

 Torvalds declared in 1996 that there would be a mascot for Linux, the mascot is a penguin.
-This mascot was because of the reality when they were going to choose the mascot: Torvalds referenced – he was chewed by a little penguin on a visit to the National Zoo and Aquarium in Canberra, Australia.
-Larry Ewing gave the first draft of the present well-known mascot dependent on this description.
+This mascot was because of the reality when they were going to choose the mascot.
+Torvalds referenced – a little penguin chewed him on a visit to the National Zoo and Aquarium in Canberra, Australia.
+Then, Larry Ewing gave the first draft of the present well-known mascot dependent on this description.

 James Hughes proposed the name Tux as a subordinate of Torvalds’ Unix.
 Being short for the tuxedo, a kind of suit with shading like that of a penguin.

 The Linux-based system is a modular Unix-like operating system.
-Its basic design principles are established in Unix from the 1970s to 1980s.
+It is established in Unix from the 1970s to the 1980s as a fundamental principle.
 The system uses the Linux kernel, which handles process control, networking, access to the peripherals, and file systems.
-Drivers of the device are either combined directly with the kernel or added as modules that are loaded when the system is running.
+Drivers of the device are either combined directly with the kernel or added as modules.
+These modules are loaded when the system is running.

 Free software projects are developed through collaboration, are often produced independently of each other.

-The Linux kernel is being used all over from mobile to supercomputer.
+We are using the Linux kernel everywhere, from smartphones to supercomputers.
 It supports ARM-based iPAQ and IBM mainframes.
-The kernel supports Macintosh computers using both PowerPC and Intel processors, PDAs, video game consoles, portable music players, etc. Several industry associations and hardware manufacturers decide to maintain and to improve support for hardware under Linux.
-Over time, support for different hardware has been enhanced in Linux.
-Now a days, almost all computer hardware support Linux Operating System.
+The kernel supports Macintosh computers using both PowerPC and Intel processors, PDAs, video game consoles, portable music players, etc.

-Linux distros are designed for use on desktops and servers.
-Many distributions are specialized for different purposes: such as computer architecture support, embedded systems, stability, security, localization to a region or language.
-So far four hundred distributions are actively developed for many reasons, and a dozen of them are most popular and widely used.
+We can use Linux distros for desktops and servers wherever we need them.
+Different Linux distributions are specific to separate purposes such as computer architecture support, embedded systems, stability, security, and localization to a region or language.
+So far, four hundred distributions are actively developed for many reasons, and a dozen of them are the most popular and widely used.

-Over the year, Linux being popular on standard desktop and laptops.
-Most modern distributions are giving excellent graphical user environment.
+Over the year, Linux Operating System being popular on standard desktop and laptops.
+Moreover, the most modern distributions are giving an excellent graphical user environment.
 The two most popular environments are KDE Plasma Desktop and Xfce.

 There is no single official Linux desktop available.
 All desktop environments and Linux distributions get components from a pool of free and open-source software.
 For example, GNOME has its human interface guidelines as a design guide.
 GNOME gives impotence on the human-machine interface.
 It’s not only doing the graphical design, but also considering people with disabilities, and even focusing on security.

-As well as Desktop distributions, Linux also popular in the netbook market.
+As well as Desktop distributions, Linux also accessible in the netbook market.
 Devices such as the Acer Aspire One and Asus Eee PC deliver with customized Linux installed.

-Google distribute Chrome OS as a Linux-based operating system, with the Chrome browser as the main UI.
+Google distributes Chrome OS as a Linux-based operating system, with the Chrome browser as the main UI.

-For a long time Linux distributions been used as server operating systems.
-Every eight of the ten web servers of reliable internet hosting companies ran Linux on their web servers.
+Linux distributions have acted as server operating systems for a long time.
+In fact, every eight of the ten web servers of reliable internet hosting companies ran Linux on their web servers.

 Linux distros are the basis of the LAMP server-software combination.
-LAMP means Linux, Apache, MariaDB/MySQL, Perl/PHP/Python which are popular among developers.
+To illustrate, LAMP means Linux, Apache, MariaDB/MySQL, and Perl/PHP/Python, popular among developers.

 Due to pricing and the open-source model, Linux distros become popular on mainframes also.
-IBM sell a significant number of mainframe-based Enterprise Linux Server.
-IBM declare a series of mainframes designed to run with Linux.
-Name of the mainframe series is LinuxONE.
+IBM sells a significant number of mainframe-based Enterprise Linux Server.
+IBM declares a series of mainframes designed to run with Linux.
+The name of the mainframe series is LinuxONE.

-Many operating systems of smart devices, such as smartphones, tablets, smart TVs, and in-vehicle infotainment (IVI) systems are based on Linux.
+Many operating systems of smart devices, such as smartphones, tablets, smart TVs, and in-vehicle infotainment (IVI) systems are based on the Linux operating system.
 Most of the platforms for such devices are Android, Firefox OS, Mer, and Tizen.